SophieBarriault/SophieBarriault/README.md

 - I'm currently a high school student who's working towards becoming an engineer!

 - For my future career, I'm specifically interested in engineering with applications in the medical field.
 In the future, I'd like to work with:
-  + Prosthetics
+  + Prosthetics 🦾
-  + Robotics inspired by nature
+  + Robotics inspired by nature 🌿
-  + AI applications
+  + AI applications 🤖

-- Some of my interests include programming, hardware design and contruction, patenting/inventing, and STEM outreach!
+- 🧠 Some of my interests include:
+ + Programming 💻
+ + Hardware design and construction 🔧
+ + Patenting/inventing 💡
+ + STEM outreach 🔬

-- My hobbies include:
+- 🧩 My other hobbies include:
- + Gardening
+ + Gardening 🌱
- + Baking/cooking
+ + Baking/cooking 🍳
- + Art
+ + Art 🎨
- + Swimming
+ + Swimming 🏊
- + Reading
+ + Reading 📖

+- 🔭 I’m currently working on projects related to:
++ AI
++ Computational Biology 🧬
++ Medical Devices 🩺
++ STEM Outreach 🧪
++ And more! ➕

+- ⚡ Fun fact:
++ I know how to drive a car, snowmobile, and have even helped take off a small jet! ✈️

+- 📫 How to reach me:
++

      				<b>Links to important : <b>
 				<ul>